Splash! (British TV series): Series 2 (2014)

-On 4 February 2013, a second series was confirmed and began airing on 4 January 2014 and ran for 7 weeks ending on 15 February 2014.
+On 4 February 2013, a second series was confirmed; it began airing on 4 January 2014 and ran for 7 weeks, ending on 15 February 2014.

 The contestants for the second series were:

 Reception

 The show received generally poor reviews from critics after its premiere, including "utterly awful", "a new low for television" and "probably the worst programme ever screened in primetime".
-Despite the critical drubbing, however, it achieved reasonable ratings and was recommissioned for a second series, before being cancelled in 2014.
+Despite the negative critical response, it achieved reasonable ratings and was recommissioned for a second series, before being cancelled in 2014.

-Concern was shown for Daley's role in the show by the head of British Swimming David Sparkes, who claimed that he is in danger of putting his media work before his sporting career, and possibly hampering his chances of a gold medal at the 2016 Rio Olympic Games.
-Andy Banks, Daley's coach at Plymouth Diving and British Swimming and judge on the show, hit back at Sparkes' criticism airing his concerns that such negative comments might take the fun out of diving for Daley and indeed drive him away from the sport altogether to pursue his media career.
+Concern was shown for Daley's role in the show by the head of British Swimming David Sparkes, who claimed that Daley was in danger of putting his media work before his sporting career, and possibly hampering his chances of a gold medal at the 2016 Rio Olympic Games.
+Andy Banks, Daley's coach at Plymouth Diving and British Swimming and judge on the show, disagreed with Sparkes' criticism, stating his concerns that such negative comments might take the fun out of diving for Daley and indeed drive him away from the sport altogether to pursue his media career.
 Daley eventually won a bronze medal in the men's synchronized platform dive in the 2016 Games.

 Heat 3 contestant Tina Malone made negative comments in an interview with Liverpool radio station Juice FM several days before her appearance on the show.
-She called this and other reality shows "garbage" as well as stating that "It’s the big fat cheques that make me happy" in reference to the fact she appears in such TV shows only for the financial reward.
+She called Splash! and other reality shows "garbage", as well as stating that "it's the big fat cheques that make me happy", in reference to the fact she appears in such TV shows only for the financial reward.

 International versions

-A US version, under the title Splash, premiered on 19 March 2013 from the Riverside Aquatics Complex at Riverside City College and Pasadena's Rose Bowl Aquatics Center on ABC television.
-The US version features 2012 Olympic 10 m diving champion David Boudia and American diving legend Greg Louganis as judges.
-The Seven Network in Australia have also commissioned Celebrity Splash! which aired in 2013.
+A US version, under the title Splash, premiered on 19 March 2013, from the Riverside Aquatics Complex at Riverside City College and Pasadena's Rose Bowl Aquatics Center on ABC television.
+The US version features 2012 Olympic 10m diving champion David Boudia and American diving legend Greg Louganis as judges.
+The Seven Network in Australia also commissioned Celebrity Splash! which aired in 2013.
 In 2015, a Lithuanian version of the show, called Šuolis, premiered on TV3.